yuanqing/create-figma-plugin/README.md

 > A toolkit to create [Figma](https://figma.com) plugins

 - Write your plugin in modern JavaScript
-- A CLI to bundle your plugin implementation and UI code, with support for multiple commands
+- Bundle your plugin implementation and UI code, with support for multiple commands
 - Automatically generate your plugin’s `manifest.json` file

 ---